tedmcn/SoftSysGraphicalGrapes/README.md

 ### Compilation

-Each of the three directories in src contain an individual interactive game:
+Each of the following directories in src contain an individual interactive game:

 * `src/2d_procedural_maze`: A 2D infinite maze with wasd player control.
 * `src/interactive_grass_generation`: A terrain generation example with interactive parameters.
-* `src/3d_procedural_maze`: A 3D infinite maze with player mechanics.

 To build any of these games, run